miikaelv/dualgrid-procgen/README.md

 # DualGrid for Unity (URP)

 **DualGrid** is a high-performance, GPU-accelerated tiling system for Unity’s Universal Render Pipeline.
 It implements the Dual Grid technique to automate tile transitions, allowing you to create organic-looking maps using a simple boolean data grid (e.g. solid vs. empty) and a single 16-tile sprite sheet.
+Made with run-time performance and procedural generation in mind.